These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 SEO, attraction marketing, content marketing- these things make sense to me.

-I’ll add value to the market place and find people that way.
+I’ll add value to the market place and let people find me.

 This website is a great example of building the business in a way that is not easy to duplicate.

-If you’re in a company that is teaching you there’s only one way to build the business (and it’s not working for you or you’re uncomfortable with it), you may need to focus on personal development or…
+If you’re in a company that’s teaching you there’s only one way to build the business (and it’s not working for you or you’re uncomfortable with it), you may need to focus on personal development or…

 …you may be in the wrong company or with the wrong team/leader.